Use Azure Stream Analytics with Azure Synapse Analytics

-- If your SQL Data Warehouse database is in the same subscription as the Stream Analytics job, select Use SQL Database from Current Subscription.
+- If your data warehouse is in the same subscription as the Stream Analytics job, click on Select SQL Database from your subscriptions.

-- If your database is in a different subscription, select Use SQL Database from Another Subscription.
+- If your database is in a different subscription, click on Provide SQL Database settings manually.

 - User Name: Specify the user name of an account that has write permissions for the database.